 The 28 year old worker came from Puerto Rico to make his life better for himself and his 5 year old daughter.
 At the time of the accident, he was earning $12.00 an hour.
 His goal was to make enough money to buy a home.
 According to the Boston Globe report, the company who owned and managed the plant is a subsidiary of one of the largest food companies in Israel.
 Last year, they reported over $1.2 billion in revenue and over $109 million in profits.
 Marcy Goldstein-Gelb, the executive director of the Massachusetts coalition for occupational safety and health said some employers view the risk of work place penalties as “just a cost of doing business”.

-If you, a family member or loved one is involved in a work related accident or injury, it is imperative you immediately contact an experiences workers compensation attorney such as Attorney Michael O. Smith at the Law Offices of Michael O. Smith to protect your rights.
+If you, a family member or loved one is involved in a work related accident or injury, it is imperative you immediately contact an experiences workers compensation attorney such as Attorney Michael O. Smith at the Mass Injury Group to protect your rights.